embEDUx/documentation/src/background/evaluation/comparison/buildroot.md

 mentioned before.
 Another unsatisfied requirement is the provision of userspace applications for the **RootFS**.

-## Overview Criteria | Result | Notes
+Criteria | Result | Notes
 --- | --- | ---
-Cross-target support | YES | Manual configuration necessary Package management | LIMITED | Difficult to extend Buildroutine Automation | YES | Includes Kernel, Toolchain, RootFS Deployment | NO | System must be installed by hand on the embedded device
+Cross-target support | YES | Manual configuration necessary Package management | LIMITED | Difficult to extend Buildroutine Automation | YES | Includes Uboot, Kernel, Toolchain, RootFS Deployment | NO | System must be installed by hand on the embedded device